Keira Nguyen

 Additionally, variations in imaging settings, protocols, and clinical practices across different healthcare institutions further complicate data standardization, limiting the ability of AI to generate reliable, generalized insights across diverse patient populations.

-AI plays an important role in medical imaging researchers.
+AI plays an important role in medical imaging research.
 It is transforming diagnostic imaging by enhancing accuracy, efficiency, and the delivery of personalized healthcare.
-The positive effect of AI's integration into medical imaging has reached not only patients, clinicians, owners of medical practices, and more.
+The positive effect of AI's integration into medical imaging has reached not only patients, clinicians, and owners of medical practices, but also more.
 By automating routine tasks, AI frees up clinicians to focus on more complex cases, improving workflow and reducing the potential for human error.
 Additionally, AI’s ability to analyze vast datasets allows for earlier detection of diseases, leading to more timely interventions and better patient outcomes.